stargate-bukkit/Stargate-Bukkit/README.md

 normal buttons cannot be used since they'd fall off.
 Using wall coral fans work much better, though `CHEST` and `SHULKER_BOX` works too.

-Using `AIR` for a closed gate looks weird, so `WATER` might be better.
+Using `AIR` for a closed underwater gate looks weird, so `WATER` might be better.

 # Configuration
 ```